Dealing With An Angry Manager – Maybe someone with a ‘short fuse’.

 Like I mentioned above, making a mistake is not a big deal.
 A manager will understand that.
 They will probably talk to you, explain the problem, and provide you with actionable tips on how to prevent it in the future.

-However, if you make the same mistake again and again, well, you will make their blood boil.
+However, if you make the same mistake again and again, well, you will make their blood boil and make an angry manager a very angry manager.

 The more often the problem occurs, the harder it gets for your boss to get over it.
 Seeing that you are not learning from your mistakes, they will perceive you as passive and untrustworthy.
 This will only exacerbate their struggle in controlling their anger, making them more combustible.